infinum/phrasing/README.md

 //= require_tree .
 ```

+On production you can include `bootstrap-editable.min` instead of `bootstrap-editable`

 6.a) add to your layout file: ( most of the time its your application.html)

 = stylesheet_link_tag "phrasing" if current_user